-- At least ten (10) days of excused absences shall be provided for a parenting student after the birth of the student's child. - Parenting-related absences due to an illness or medical appointment of the student's child, including up to four days of absences per school year for which the school may not require a note from a physician, shall be excused. - Any absence due to a legal appointment involving the pregnant or parenting student that is related to family law proceedings, including adoption, custody, and visitation, shall be excused. - In addition to home and hospital services, a school may allow the pregnant or parenting student to make up the work that the student missed in a time period that equals at least as many days that the student was absent and allow the student to choose one of the following alternatives to make up work that was missed: retake a semester; participate in an online course recovery program; or allow the student six weeks to continue at the same paces and finish at a later date.
+- At least ten (10) days of excused absences shall be provided for a parenting student after the birth of the student's child. - Parenting-related absences due to an illness or medical appointment of the student's child, including up to four days of absences per school year for which the school may not require a note from a physician, shall be excused. - Any absence due to a legal appointment involving the pregnant or parenting student that is related to family law proceedings, including adoption, custody, and visitation, shall be excused. - In addition to home and hospital services, a school may allow the pregnant or parenting student to make up the work that the student missed in a time period that equals at least as many days that the student was absent and allow the student to choose one of the following alternatives to make up work that was missed: retake a semester; participate in an online course credit recovery program; or allow the student six weeks to continue at the same paces and finish at a later date.
 Additional make-up work alternatives may be considered at the sole discretion of the school.

 Each high school must provide a private lactation space at the school that is not a bathroom or closet and that has at least one seating option with a flat surface and an electrical outlet nearby to accommodate placement of a breast pump device.
-A school is not required to construct an addition or new space.
+A school is not required to construct an addition or new space to provide a private lactation space.
 Lactating students must have access to a refrigerator located in close proximity to the private lactation space.
 A parenting student must be excused from class to use the lactation space to nurse or express milk.

 At least one staff member will be designated to connect pregnant students and parenting students with resources for safe, affordable, and reliable childcare; early education services; and transportation to and from school.
+The school may consult with school social workers and/or school pupil personnel workers regarding community resources.